Linear quadratic Chabauty: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Jennifer Balakrishnan, Francesca Bianchi and Michael Stoll for many comments and suggestions, and Amnon Besser, Bas Edixhoven, Sachi Hashimoto, Enis Kaya, Guido Lido, Samir Siksek and Jaap Top for helpful discussions.
-We thank Francesca Bianchi for sharing an implementation of the algorithm from~\cite[Appendix A]{BBBM-QCNF}.
+We thank Francesca Bianchi for sharing an implementation of the algorithm from~\cite[Appendix A]{BBBM-QCNF} and Marius Leonhardt and Martin L\"udtke for comments on previous versions of this paper.
 We are indebted to Pierre Colmez for suggesting the use of the linear map $\lambda$, to Jennifer Balakrishnan for sharing this idea with us, and to Bas Edixhoven for suggesting the title.
+We thank the referee for a careful and useful report.
 We acknowledge support by DFG through DFG-Grant MU 4110/1-1.
 In addition.
 S.M. was supported by NWO Grant VI.Vidi.192.106., and S.G. was supported by a guest postdoc fellowship at the Max Planck Institute for Mathematics in Bonn, by Czech Science Foundation GAČR, grant 21-00420M, and by Charles University Research Centre program UNCE/SCI/022 during various stages of this project.

 Part of the research in this article has already appeared in the first author's PhD thesis~\cite{Gajovic-thesis} at the University of Groningen, written under the second author's supervision.